padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 end
 ```

-Now we are ready to run the migration: `$ padrino rake db:migrate`
+Now we are ready to run the migration: `$ padrino rake sq:migrate`

 Let's create another migration to assign the first user to all existing posts: